SciRooPlot/SciRooPlot/README.md

 -------------
 The Plotting Framework ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
 To use this app you need to:
-- source the ".plotrc" script in the main directory of the repository
+- source the `.plotrc` script in the main directory of the repository
-- place both the "inputFilesConfig.XML" and "plotDefinitions.XML" (names have to be like this for now) produced by your program in some central config folder
+- place both the `inputFilesConfig.XML` and `plotDefinitions.XML` (names have to be like this for now) produced by your program in some central config folder
 - define the environment variable `__PLOTTING_CONFIG_DIR` to point to this folder
 - define the environment variable `__PLOTTING_OUTPUT_DIR` to the directory where you want to store the created plots (pdf, png, etc.)
 - (optional) define the environment variable `__MY_PLOTS_BUILD_DIR` to the directory where your code that creates the plot definitions resides - then the app will automatically rebuild and execute `./create` (which should be the name of your executable for this to work)